 I probably adjusted it the opposite way you would expect.
 Read more

 Insurance companies are starting to offer discounts if you plug one of their devices, often called a RightTrack or SnapShot, into your car’s ODB2 port.

 One of my college buddies asked me about them when his insurance company offered his family a 5% discount to plug these into their cars, and then make them eligible for up to another 25%.
 Those are compelling numbers.
 So what are the potential drawbacks?

-Since my advice on selling Tyco trains was well received, I thought I would give similar advice on selling Marx trains.
+Since my advice on selling other makes of trains was popular, I thought I would give similar advice on selling Marx trains.
 Marx never got the respect that its competitors got, but its trains have built up a following over the years, and in the last decade as I’ve watched prices on competing trains slide, Marx has held its value.

 Don’t expect to get rich selling off your Marx trains, but if you keep your expectations realistic, you’ll find an eager buyer, or ideally, at least two interested buyers so you’ll realize a good price at auction.

 I got an inquiry last week about selling Tyco trains.
 As a child of the 70s and 80s, I certainly remember Tyco, and in recent years Tyco has gained a bit of a following.

 If you’re looking to sell some Tyco gear, you certainly can do it, but you have to keep your expectations realistic.
 You’ll probably be able to sell it, but don’t expect to get rich off it.

 A Slashdot story last week discussed how 90% of all SSL VPNs use weak, obsolete encryption.
 And one comment said, “So?
 A weak VPN is better than no VPN.”

 I had a Java app pointing at a Forcepoint (formerly known as Websense) proxy server.
 The proxy server wasn’t working, and the app was giving me a 407 error.